palaeoware/trevosim/docs/buildingfromsource.rst

       cmake .
       cmake --build .

 #.
-Launch the software by double clicking on the TREvoSim binary that has been created in this folder.
+Launch the software by double clicking on the TREvoSim binary that has been created in this folder, or run the binary from the command line.

 Compiling v1.X & v2.X using command line